 "Of course," said the elderly doctor.
 "It reminds me of this time when I was a boy..."

 Tony groaned again, this time at the thought of another of Ducky's long, rambling stories.
-He tuned back into Gibbs' voice again, seemingly unable to listen to two things at once.
+He tuned back into Gibbs's voice again, seemingly unable to listen to two things at once.
 The Marine was glaring at him, Gibbs stare in full force.
-His twin was gone, although his edges were a little blurry.
+His twin was gone, although the original's edges were a little blurry.

-"Focus DiNozzo!
-Ducky's not here, what's your full name?"
-And as soon as Gibbs said that, Tony could no longer hear the brisk British accent.
+"Focus DiNozzo, Ducky Isn't here!
+What's your full name?"
+And as soon as Gibbs said that, Tony could no longer hear the brisk British accent prattling on.
 He swallowed.
 He hated being so defenceless in front of his team.
 He ignored the question, it was stupid.
 He knew his name.
 It was Tony... something.
 Nevermind.